gmossy/Arduino-Wearables/lilypad-USBPlus/README.md

 ## What to Demo (Talk Track)

-When showing this project to interviewers or students, you can say:
+When showing this project to students or friends, you can say:

 1. **Board intro**
    - "This is a SparkFun LilyPad USB Plus, an Arduino-compatible